Barcelona player ratings vs Real Madrid: Raphinha is a REAL Ballon d'Or contender! Brilliant Brazilian inspires brutal Spanish Super Cup final romp as Lamine Yamal continues to look every inch Lionel Messi's heir | Goal.com

 In true El Clasico fashion, there was barely a second to breathe from start to finish.
 It only took five minutes for Madrid to take the lead and it was that man Kylian Mbappe.
 Los Blancos broke away on the counter and Vinicius Junior threaded a pass through to the Frenchman, who dinked his effort over Wojciech Szczesny.

-Despite having the man advantage, Madrid never really looked threatening after Barca's fifth goal.
+Despite having the man advantage, Madrid never really looked threatening after Barca's fifth goal, though.
 Flick's men were happy to see the game out and claim their first piece of silverware in nearly two years.

 GOAL rates Barcelona's players from King Abdullah Sports City...